-A tutorial for the Candle Light Lace Stitch can be found on Crochet Kim’s Website.
-There were a few changes made so that the lace would be taut and fit around the cube.
-It’s still the same design, but the number of stitches to skip and that sort of thing was needed for a good fit.
+I made a few changes so that the lace would be taut, and fit around the cube.
+It’s still the same stitch, but the number of stitches to skip was needed for a good fit.

 The Candle Light Lace Cover is the second design, the first was the Sunspray Lace Cover.
 It partially covers the box which is so elegant.

 FAQ Can I use this idea and crochet pattern to fit any size collapsible cube or box?

 1. Yes.
 Follow the beginning steps on how to make the bottom fit any sized box or cube.

 2. Then proceed to follow the pattern using the High Back Post Half Double Crochet to make the cover turn and start going “up” the sides of the box or cube.

 3. Follow the crochet pattern for the Candle Light Lace stitch, using the stitch count information that is found below in the “Notes” section, to create the sides of the cover.

 4. The lace cover will stretch.
 Take a few minutes to fit the cover around the box or cube.
 Then you will know when it is time to make the border.

 Crochet Pattern: Candle Light Lace Cube Cover

 1.All charts will be read left to right.